hashicorp/terraform-provider-consul/website/docs/r/agent_service.html.markdown

 # consul_agent_service

-!> The `consul_agent_service` resource has been deprecated and will be removed in a future release.
-Please read the [upgrade guide](/docs/providers/consul/upgrading.html) for more information.
+!> The `consul_agent_service` resource has been deprecated in version 1.1.0 of the provider and will be removed in a future release.
+Please read the [upgrade guide](/docs/providers/consul/upgrading.html#deprecation-of-consul_agent_service) for more information.

 Provides access to the agent service data in Consul.
 This can be used to define a service associated with a particular agent.
 Currently, defining